Even though SEO seems like a black box for a lot of developers, it's not that complicated.

 ornoindex

 tags.
-However, you should decide upon this carefully because it might take search engines some time to revert your initial decision. ## Conclusions Adding meta tags to a Rails application is a good first step towards better search engine optimization.
+However, you should decide upon this carefully because it might take search engines some time to revert your initial decision.

 Meta tags are mostly just plain HTML so we could add them using helpers or partials.
 However, using a gem can actually save us a lot of time.